thewca/wca-regulations-january-2026/wca-regulations.md

 - 2h) Competitors must be appropriately dressed while in the competition venue.
 At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While inspecting or solving, competitors may use aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
     - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
         - 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
-As an exception to [Regulation 2i](regulations:regulation:2i), medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid or pacemaker).
         - 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds).
         - 2i1c) Non-electronic hand warmers.
         - 2i1d) Food and drink.